-You will need to be a qualified practitioner architect with a minimum of three years practice-experience.
-Applications will proceed via submission of an outline of the topic and methodology, a digital portfolio of design work, as well as interview.
+You will need to be a qualified practitioner architect with a minimum of three years of practice experience.
+Applications will proceed via submission of an outline of the topic and methodology, a digital portfolio of design work, as well an interview.

-- a commitment to allow you to work on your research for a minimum of 500 hours per annum
+- a commitment to allow the candidate to work on their research for a minimum of 500 hours per annum

 - a commitment to release the candidate for regular tutorials and crits

-You will also need to formally agree with the School on any extra financial contributions that might be required to deliver on the PhD, for example materials required for manufacture or access to specialist laboratories or computation, and these will be decided on a case-by-case basis depending on topic.
+You will also need to formally agree with the School on any extra financial contributions that might be required to deliver on the PhD, for example, materials required for manufacture or access to specialist laboratories or computation, and these will be decided on a case-by-case basis depending on the topic.

 Months of entry